JinfengZh/JinfengZh.github.io/_publications/2022-04-01-paper-title-number-3.md

 title: "Towards better representation of context into recommender systems"
 collection: publications
 permalink: /publication/2022-04-01-paper-title-number-3
-excerpt: 'In this paper, we propose a new method for representing contextual situations in recommender systems based on the influence of contextual conditions on ratings using Pearson Correlation Coefficient.'
 date: 2022-04-01
 venue: 'International Journal of Knowledge-Based Organizations (IJKBO)'
 ---